-BrainLine is grateful to work closely with many outstanding organizations to promote education and awareness about brain injury and PTSD including American Speech-Language-Hearing Association (ASHA), Bob Woodruff Foundation, Brain Injury Services, Inc., the Brain Trauma Foundation, Center on Brain Injury Research and Training, Cohen Veterans Network, DHA Connected Health, Concussion Legacy Foundation Project Enlist, Defense Centers of Excellence (DCoE), ID 4 the Web, Infinite Hero Foundation, International Brain Injury Association (IBIA), Love Your Brain Foundation, Model System Knowledge Translation Center (MSKTC), National Resource Center for Traumatic Brain Injury, Ohio Valley Center for Brain Injury Prevention and Rehabilitation, Our Military Kids, and Wounded Warrior Project Warrior Care Network, and Veterans Gaming & Mental Health Mission.
+BrainLine is grateful to work closely with many outstanding organizations to promote education and awareness about brain injury and PTSD including American Speech-Language-Hearing Association (ASHA), Bob Woodruff Foundation, Brain Injury Services, Inc., the Brain Trauma Foundation, Center on Brain Injury Research and Training, Cohen Veterans Network, DHA Connected Health, Concussion Legacy Foundation Project Enlist, Defense Centers of Excellence (DCoE), ID 4 the Web, Infinite Hero Foundation, International Brain Injury Association (IBIA), Love Your Brain Foundation, Model System Knowledge Translation Center (MSKTC), National Resource Center for Traumatic Brain Injury, Ohio Valley Center for Brain Injury Prevention and Rehabilitation, Our Military Kids, Wounded Warrior Project Warrior Care Network, and Veterans Gaming & Mental Health Mission.

 The American Speech-Language-Hearing Association is the professional, scientific, and credentialing association for 135,000 members and affiliates who are speech-language pathologists, audiologists, and speech, language, and hearing scientists in the United States and internationally.